 First and foremost, you want to hire a criminal defense attorney who has experience practicing criminal law.
 Criminal law has its own separate set of rules of procedure and not every attorney is fluent in them.
 Additionally, there are consequences to criminal convictions which may extend beyond jail time and a fine.
 A criminal defense attorney will be able to discuss collateral consequences with you as well as the direct consequences of taking advantage of a plea deal as opposed to going to trial.

 Some lawyers who don't routinely practice criminal law think they can just "jump right in" and negotiate a plea bargain.
 Maybe they can, but maybe it's a lousy "bargain" because the lawyer doesn't know the rules.
 Once, I represented a man who was stopped while driving for driving below the minimum posted speed limit.
 The officer then suspected him of and ultimately arrested him for, DWI.
 Another attorney told him he'd have to plead guilty to DWAI, a lesser charge.
 But fortunately, the man came to me.
 I learned that there was no minimum posted speed limit on that part of the road, and thus the police had no reason to stop the car.
 The charges were dismissed!

 When looking for a criminal defense attorney, it is a good idea to pay attention to how your conversation goes.
 Does the attorney interrupt?
 Do they talk over you?
 Do they presume they know what you are going to say?
 Or does the attorney listen to your situation, and then ask questions that lead to more information?
 Is the attorney you are interviewing helpful?
 Reassuring?
 Knowledgeable of the law?

 Be careful of the attorney who promises a not guilty verdict, insists they will obtain a dismissal of the charges or makes other blanket promises about results during your initial interview.
 Without seeing the prosecutor's file, potentially interviewing witnesses, and making legal arguments regarding suppression, an attorney can't possibly guarantee a particular result – beyond promising to work as hard as they can on the case, leaving no stone unturned.

 If you are charged with a crime, contact the attorneys at Frost & Kavanaugh.
 Arthur Frost has handled a wide range of criminal cases, from murder to jaywalking, and almost everything in between for more than 22 years.
 Having an experienced criminal defense attorney on your side provides you with the peace of mind that comes with knowing you have an experienced professional on your side.
-Call today at (518) 730-4222 to discuss your case.
+Call today at (518) 730-4222 or contact us online to discuss your case.